The Italian Bob: Plot

 After Mr. Burns gets teased about his old car by the kids at Springfield Elementary School, he sends Homer Simpson to pick up a brand new Lamborgotti Fasterossa car in Italy.
 The Simpsons fly over on Alitalia, and tour the country.
 After a huge wheel of mortadella lands on their car and crushes the hood, they push it into a small fictional Tuscan village called Salsiccia (sausage), and are told that the mayor speaks English.

-The Simpsons visit the mayor, who turns out to be Sideshow Bob.
-He explains that after he last attempted to kill Bart, he decided to get a fresh start in Italy.
+The Simpsons visit the mayor, who turns out to be Sideshow Bob, who is equally shocked to see them.
+Bob explains that after his last attempt to kill Bart, he decided to get a fresh start in Italy.
 He helped the villagers crush grapes into wine using his enormous feet, and they elected him mayor.
-Bob has resisted all intention of killing Bart, and introduces the Simpsons to his wife, Francesca Terwilliger, and his son, Gino.
+A reformed Bob introduces the Simpsons to his wife, Francesca Terwilliger, and his son, Gino.
 Bob begs the Simpsons not to tell anyone about his past crimes and arranges to have the car fixed.

 One month later, Bob hosts a farewell party for the Simpson family.
 Lisa gets drunk on wine and spouts off about Bob being an attempted murderer.
 He leads her away from the table, but as she stumbles backwards, she rips off his suit to reveal his prison uniform.
 Upon this revelation, the village sacks Bob as Mayor.
 Bob swears a murderous vendetta on the Simpsons.
 The family flees in the fixed car, but Bob follows on a motorcycle.
 Homer drives into a ditch and onto a Roman aqueduct, landing on top of Trajan's Column in the Roman Forum.
 Bob's wife and son catch up with him.
 Francesca professes her love and loyalty to Bob and offers to help him take revenge.

 The Simpsons are left with no car and no money.
 Lisa spots a bus with a poster advertising Krusty the Clown's performance in the opera Pagliacci.
 They meet up with him at the Colosseum in Rome, and he puts them in as extras.
 Bob, Francesca, and Gino find them and corner them on the stage while Krusty flees through a trap door.
 Lisa warns the audience that the Terwilligers are about to actually kill her and the family, but Bob tricks the audience by performing the climax of Vesti la giubba.
 Before Bob and his family can kill the Simpsons, Krusty's limousine picks them up; Krusty needs them to smuggle an ancient artefact back to America.
 The Terwilligers are disappointed at first, but then walk away plotting revenge together.